reykjavik-university/2014-T-514-VEFT/Week08/Python_lab_assignments.md

 		def add(self, contact):
 			"""
-			Adds contact to the Phone book.
+			Adds contact to the Phonebook.
 			Add it to the dictionary using the name as the key, and store the contact object in the dictionary